 To be discovered absolutely

-A mountain overlooking the city centre, a reconstructed past blending heritage, recreation and entertainment, with festivals enlivening the city all year round.
-Welcome to Montréal!
+A mountain overlooking the city centre, a reconstructed past blending heritage, recreation and entertainment and a lively area all year long.

 Mount Royal is our very own Central Park.
 This astonishing forest nestled in the heart of the city is an oasis of greenery set against an urban backdrop.